Ohio Shared Living

 Providing this Service

-Ohio Shared Living caregivers are paid to provide hands-on care and supportive services.
-Caregivers provide or help to coordinate the services outlined in a person’s service plan.
-That can include things such as cooking meals, providing transportation, and planning activities during the day.
-Caregivers may also provide assistance with personal care, supervision, housekeeping, and involvement in community activities.
+OSL family members and caregivers are paid to provide hands-on care and supportive services.
+Family members and caregivers provide, or help to coordinate, the services outlined in a person’s service plan.
+Assistance with personal care, supervision, housekeeping, and accessing community activities are all part of the OSL service.

-Although being a caregiver is a full-time commitment, caregivers can work outside the home, having planned for needed supports that align with the person's service plan.
+Although OSL is a full-time commitment, family members and caregivers can work outside the home, having planned for needed supports that align with the person's service plan.
+Respite services can be accessed during a caregiver’s short-term absence.

 Training Requirements for this Service

-Providers must complete the initial provider certification and annual training requirements to deliver this service.
+Providers must complete the initial Provider Certification process (including a background check) and annual training requirements to deliver this service.

 Billing and Payment Information